 We all knows it’s true – most of the time, at most conferences, most speakers won’t be very good.
 Public speaking is hard, but the low quality of speakers is strange given how most conferences focus on their agenda of speakers.
 It’s not like they market their event based on free beer or tasty food – they pitch the potential for learning from experts as the primary reason to buy tickets.
 That’s the fundamental premise and often it’s broken.

-- Speakers are hired based on knowledge, not performance.
-Most speakers are invited based on books, blogs or job titles, rather than their ability to communicate or teach.
+- Speakers are chosen based on expertise, not performance.
+Most speakers are invited based on books, blogs or experience, rather than their ability to communicate or teach an audience.
 Public speaking is a kind of performance, yet it’s rare for organizers to have seen their speakers speak before the event.
 The biggest gamblers are academic conferences, like CHI, where people are invited to speak solely because they had a paper accepted.
 What does writing a paper have to do with being a good public speaker?
 Almost nothing.

 - Confusion between entertainment and value.
 Some speakers gain reputations for being funny or charismatic, but that’s not the same thing as teaching.
 Even speakers who are known as “good speakers” earn that reputation for charisma, not for the value of the lessons they teach or the quality of their ideas themselves.

 What can be done:

-- Request video samples.
+- Evaluate video samples of them speaking.
 It’s rare I’m asked for this, despite how easy it is to provide in the youtube era.
-Conference organizers should sample what they’re paying for, instead of reviewing slides or other trivia.
+Conference organizers should sample what they’re hiring for, instead of reviewing slides, proposals or other trivia.
 And why not put the samples on the conference website?
 Then attendees can sample the speakers, instead of guessing blindly from the descriptions at who will be good.